AI in Political Campaigns: 2026 Survey Data | Anchor Change

 55% 36%

 14 of 18 Grok users in this sample are Republican.
 Only 1 Democrat uses it.
+The AI market is already sorting by party.

 What they're using it for